liberapay/liberapay.com/README.md

 The included `Makefile` contains several targets.
 Configuration options are stored in default_local.env file while overrides are in local.env.

-To create a local environment configuration file:

-    $ make local.env

 To create virtualenv enviroment with all python dependencies installed in a sandbox: